imagineLife/big-site/content/mongo/core-aggregations/graph-lookup-cross-coll.md

 ## A Goal
 From an airport, where can I go with a maximum of X layovers?
+Can I START at an airport, and make sure all flights I connect with use the same airline?
 ```bash
 db.air_airlines.aggregate([
   {$match: {name: "TAP Portugal"}},